What to Wear to a Conference (Men)

 Whether your conference is business casual or wants you to wear a full suit, you will likely not go wrong with a button-up shirt.
 If you are going the business casual attire route, you can always stash a tie and a jacket in your car or hotel room just in case you end up feeling underdressed.

 The plus side to these shirts is that you can find affordable products that are well-made in a variety of colors, like these slim fit dress shirts from Nimble Made.
+A madras shirt is also a good option if you want to dress less formally.

 Pants for Conference Dress Code